End of Tenancy Cleaning Cost

 Things to Consider When Hiring End of Tenancy Cleaners

 An end of tenancy clean is more of a deep clean, as it will cover every room in the house and every standard appliance.
-Understanding your specific needs will help you get an accurate quote and ensure nothing is missed.
+Knowing what you need from tenancy cleaning helps you get an accurate quote and avoid add-ons that push tenancy cleaning prices up.

 Carpet Cleaning

-If you need to hire a specialist separately the average cost for professional carpet cleaning is around £2.50 per m².
+If you need to hire professional cleaners separately, the average cost for professional carpet cleaning is around £2.50 per m².
 This typically works out to about £150 for a 2-bedroom house and £215 for a 3-bedroom house.

 Appliance Cleaning

 A crucial part of the process is deep cleaning kitchen appliances.
-Some cleaning companies may exclude items like ovens, fridges, and dishwashers from their standard price, so you must clarify what is included.
+Some companies exclude items like ovens, fridges, and dishwashers from their standard price, so you must clarify what is included in your tenancy cleaning quote.

 Is booking a one-off clean or deep clean better for cleaning my flat at the end of the tenancy?